substrate-system/debug/README.md

 Or use the HTML [importmap script tag](https://www.honeybadger.io/blog/import-maps/) to replace this in production.
-In these examples, you would need to build this module or copy the minified JS file to the right directory.
+In these examples, you would need to build this module or copy the minified JS file to the right directory, so it is accessible to your web server.

 #### Development